-Online degrees make a great option for students seeking program flexibility.
+Online degrees serve as a great option for students seeking program flexibility.
 Online courses may require students to log in at certain times during the week, but students can attend class from anywhere in the world.
-Other programs with asynchronous courses allow students to complete their coursework at their own convenience.
+Programs with asynchronous courses allow students to complete coursework at their convenience, as long as they meet certain deadlines.
 Prospective Idaho counselors who need to maintain their work schedule may prefer distance programs.
-While most counseling degrees require students to complete internships or other supervised training, students can often complete these counselor requirements in their home city rather than traveling to campus.
+While most counseling degrees require students to complete internships or other supervised training, students can often complete these counselor requirements locally rather than traveling to campus.

-The University of Idaho offers a master's in rehabilitation counseling and human services.
-In this hybrid format, students must visit campus for class in addition to taking courses online.
+The University of Idaho offers a hybrid master's in rehabilitation counseling and human services.
+In this program, students take some courses online, but they must also visit campus.
 Neighboring states also boast several educational options.
-Oregon State's Ecampus offers a master's in clinical mental health counseling or school counseling, both hybrid programs that require students to come to the Salem campus twice per term.
+For example, Oregon State's Ecampus offers master's degrees in clinical mental health counseling and school counseling — both of these hybrid programs require students to visit the Salem campus twice per term.

 Prospective students should always ensure that an online counseling program accepts Idaho students and meets state licensure requirements.